-- Auto Tone slider: This option is only available when using the Al Match or the Al Auto option.
-Using this slider will let you 'fade' the effect of those options. - Exposure: Adjusting this slider to the right will lighten your image.
-Adjusting to the left will darken your image. - Contrast: Increase or decrease the contrast in your image. - Highlights: Darkens the highlights, recovering detail.

-- Shadows: Lightens the shadows, revealing details. - Whites: Adjusts the white point, adding or removing contrast in the highlights. - Blacks: Adjusts the black point, adding or removing contrast in the shadows. - Structure: Adjusts the detail in your image by changing the local contrast. - Haze: When moved to the left, this will remove haze or fog from your photos; moving it right will enhance fog or haze.
+- Exposure: Adjusting this slider to the right will lighten your image.
+Adjusting to the left will darken your image. - Contrast: Increase or decrease the contrast in your image. - Highlights: Darkens the highlights, recovering detail. - Shadows: Lightens the shadows, revealing details. - Whites: Adjusts the white point, adding or removing contrast in the highlights. - Blacks: Adjusts the black point, adding or removing contrast in the shadows. - Structure: Adjusts the detail in your image by changing the local contrast. - Haze: When moved to the left, this will remove haze or fog from your photos; moving it right will enhance fog or haze.